Student performance analysis of virtual introductory calculus-based physics class: Results and Discussion

-On the other hand, the final exam analysis of three semesters (FA19-in-person, FA20, and SP21 - virtual synchronous) shows in the figure~\ref{fig1}(\textit{c}).
-It can be observed that the percent of students above 70\% is very much similar in all three semesters.
-This a very good indication that the class modality (in-person or virtual synchronous) has no effect on student learning.
-This further confirms that the students do not perform well in longer timed closed-book exams (final exams are 3.0 hrs long and cumulative).
-When comparing the percent of the student with above 70\% of mid-exams and final exams in the SP21 semester, significant difference can be observed.
-The higher percent of the student with above 70\% in mid-exams during the SP21 semester confirms that students can perform well in shorter timed closed-book exams.
+On the other hand, the final exam analysis of three semesters (FA19-in-person, FA20, and SP21 - virtual synchronous) shows in figure~\ref{fig1}(\textit{c}).
+It can be observed that the percentage of students above 70\% score is very similar in all three semesters.
+This is a very good indication that the class modality has no effect on student learning.
+Further, this shows that students do not perform well in longer-timed and closed-book exams (final exams are 3.0 hrs long and cumulative).
+When comparing the percentage of students above 70\% score of mid-exams and final exams in the SP21 semester, we observe a significant difference.
+The higher percentage of students above 70\% score in mid-exams during the SP21 semester shows that students can perform well in short-time close-book exams.